-The good news is that Christ frees us from the need to obnoxiously focus on our goodness, our commitment, and our correctness. ...
-Jesus invited us to a dance... — Steve Brown, A Scandalous Freedom
+The good news is that Christ frees us from the need to obnoxiously focus on our goodness, our commitment, and our correctness… Jesus invited us to a dance… — Steve Brown

-There’s some white space in Paul’s letter to the Galatians, and this space can find us stuck and stagnant.
+There’s white space in Paul’s letter to the Galatians, where we can get stuck.

 Not even those who are circumcised keep the law, yet they want you to be circumcised that they may boast about your circumcision in the flesh.
 May I never boast except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world.
 (Galatians 6:13-14, emphasis mine)